moorara/milad.dev/content/gists/what-is-rust.md

     - This enables more power, but the programmer is responsible for ensuring that the code is truly safe.
     - The unsafe code can be wrapped in higher-level abstractions which guarantee that all uses of the abstraction are safe.
   - Many aspects of creating and maintaining production-quality software such as testing, dependency management, documentation, etc. are first-class citizens in Rust.
-  - Prototyping solutions in Rust can be challenging due to the fact that Rust requires covering 100% of the conditions!
+  - Prototyping solutions in Rust can be challenging since Rust requires covering 100% of the conditions!

 ## READ MORE